Blended Learning | Career and Technical Education (CTE)

 While new techniques are an important blended learning strategy, don’t dump your old ones!

-Also, a good classroom discussion is an irreplaceable part of an effective classroom.
+- Continue on with a good classroom discussion so that students can see what their peers are thinking.
+This is an irreplaceable part of an effective classroom.
 Your students can explore a topic more in-depth with a discussion that you facilitate.

-Student-centered techniques are a must, but your role as a facilitator is still just as important even when adding blended learning strategies to your classes.
+While newer, student-centered techniques are a must, your role as a facilitator is still just as important even when adding blended learning strategies to your classes.
+There's a reason these traditional techniques have stuck around, after all--they tend to work!

 5. Vary Your Assessments